 I was born and raised in Southern California in a multicultural, blended family, so I have a soft spot for books that shine a spotlight on the nuances of family relationships and identity.
 And I’m especially looking for books that are inclusive and accurately reflect our world—I like characters who aren’t your typical lead and to be surprised by the unexpected.

-Think: Tae Keller’s WHEN YOU TRAP A TIGER and JENNIFER CHAN IS NOT ALONE, B.B.
+Some of my favorites: Tae Keller’s JENNIFER CHAN IS NOT ALONE, B.B.
 Alston’s AMARI AND THE NIGHT BROTHERS, Kelly Yang’s FRONT DESK, Lynne Kelly’s SONG FOR A WHALE, Veera Hiranandani's THE NIGHT DIARY, Robert Beatty's SERAFINA AND THE BLACK CLOAK, Kelly Barnhill's THE GIRL WHO DRANK THE MOON, and Alan Gratz's REFUGEE.

-- Stealing a phrase jointly coined by my colleagues Holly Root and Molly O'Neill—I want YA SFF or historical fiction that can be summed up as "feelings while running"
+- Commercial, high-concept genre fiction.
+Stealing a phrase jointly coined by my colleagues Holly Root and Molly O'Neill—I want YA science fiction and fantasy that can be summed up as "feelings while running."
+Horror, mysteries, and thrillers that are a little twisty and dark (but full of hope, humor, and heart) with a strong structural hook and beautiful writing.

-- Anything speculative (ghosts, witches, monsters, you name it!), especially if it includes a time loop element, à la Groundhog Day or Hulu’s Palm Springs
+- Anything speculative, especially if it includes a time loop element, à la Hulu’s Palm Springs.

-Think: Xiran Jay Zhao's IRON WIDOW, Meg Long's COLD THE NIGHT, FAST THE WOLVES, Tiffany Jackson’s GROWN, Courtney Summers’ SADIE, Megan Bannen's THE BIRD AND THE BLADE, Natasha Ngan's GIRLS OF PAPER AND FIRE, S.J.
-Kincaid's THE DIABOLIC, Jessica Lewis's BAD WITCH BURNING, Cameron Lund's THE BEST LAID PLANS, Yamile Saied Méndez’s FURIA, and Elise Bryant's HAPPILY EVER AFTERS.
+Some of my favorites: Dustin Thao's YOU'VE REACHED SAM, Xiran Jay Zhao's IRON WIDOW, Meg Long's COLD THE NIGHT, FAST THE WOLVES, Tiffany Jackson’s GROWN, Courtney Summers’ SADIE, Megan Bannen's THE BIRD AND THE BLADE, Laini Taylor's STRANGE THE DREAMER, S.J.
+Kincaid's THE DIABOLIC, Jessica Lewis's BAD WITCH BURNING, and Yamile Saied Méndez’s FURIA.

-- Give me something beautifully-written, well-researched, and expansive, something that straddles the line between commercial and literary
+- Give me something beautifully-written, well-researched, and expansive—a coming-of-age story that straddles the line between commercial and literary.

-Think: Shelby Van Pelt's REMARKABLY BRIGHT CREATURES, Celeste Ng’s EVERYTHING I NEVER TOLD YOU, Emily St. John Mandel's STATION ELEVEN, Angie Kim’s MIRACLE CREEK, Riley Sager’s HOME BEFORE DARK, Brit Bennett’s THE VANISHING HALF, Grady Hendrix's THE SOUTHERN BOOK CLUB'S GUIDE TO SLAYING VAMPIRES, Ashley Audrain's THE PUSH, Madeline Miller’s CIRCE, Alex Michaelides' THE SILENT PATIENT, Kate Atkinson's LIFE AFTER LIFE, and Silvia Moreno-Garcia’s MEXICAN GOTHIC.
-The films ARRIVAL and READY OR NOT; anything with the humor of FLEABAG.
+Some of my favorites: Julie Buntin's MARLENA, Hannah Tinti's THE GOOD THIEF, Chloe Benjamin's THE IMMORTALISTS, Kevin Wilson's NOTHING TO SEE HERE, Raven Leilani's LUSTER, Shelby Van Pelt's REMARKABLY BRIGHT CREATURES, Celeste Ng’s EVERYTHING I NEVER TOLD YOU, Emily St. John Mandel's STATION ELEVEN, Angie Kim’s MIRACLE CREEK, Riley Sager’s HOME BEFORE DARK, Brit Bennett’s THE VANISHING HALF, Madeline Miller’s CIRCE, Alex Michaelides' THE SILENT PATIENT, Kate Atkinson's LIFE AFTER LIFE, and Silvia Moreno-Garcia’s MEXICAN GOTHIC.
 Some tried-and-true favorites are Barbara Kingsolver’s THE POISONWOOD BIBLE and Steinbeck's EAST OF EDEN.

 Keep in mind that this wishlist is not meant to be prescriptive.
 If you think we'd be a good fit but your project isn't an exact match, please give me a try!
 Part of what makes this job so magical is that you often don’t know what you want until you find it.